Updated: January 14, 2026

 - Touch base with your moving company.
 Make sure you're on the same page with expectations for Moving Day and your transition to your new space.

 - Bring your organization up to speed.
-Check-in with your whole staff to ensure they’re ready and excited for the coming transition.
-Consider holding a Q&A session to make sure everyone’s queries get answered.
-Make sure you communicate clearly what you need your employees to pack, such as personal belongings, and what items will be handled by someone else, such as your movers or your IT team.
+Check in with your whole staff to ensure they're ready and excited for the coming transition.
+Consider holding a Q&A session to answer everyone's queries.
+Communicate clearly what you need your employees to pack, such as personal belongings, and what items will be handled by someone else, such as your commercial movers or your IT team.

 - Visit your new location, with two goals in mind: